Conifold transitions via affine geometry and mirror symmetry: Simultaneous resolutions/smoothings of nodes

-\begin{con} A set of nodes $p_1, \ldots, p_k$ in a tropical conifold $(B, \mathcal P, \phi)$ can be simultaneously resolved by the above process if and only if they are related. \end{con}
+\begin{con} Given a set of nodes $p_1, \ldots, p_k$ in a tropical conifold then \begin{itemize} \item[i)] the notions of related, $\omega$-related and $\C$-related are equivalent; \item[ii)] the property that the set can be simultaneously tropically re\-solved/smo\-othed by the above process is equivalent to some property of the set expressible purely in terms of tropical $2$-cycles containing the nodes. \end{itemize} \end{con}

-Although we believe this conjecture to be morally true, we do not exclude that some refinement in our definition of tropical $2$-cycle will be necessary.
-In the following we prove this conjecture for certain configurations of nodes which are related.
+Although we believe this conjecture to be morally true, we do not exclude that refinements in our definition of tropical $2$-cycle will be necessary.
+We do not know if $\omega$ or $\C$-related is equivalent to the fact that the set can be simultaneously resolved/smoothed.
+In Proposition \ref{grel_comb} we prove that $\omega$-related implies related in a class of examples of compact tropical conifolds.
+These examples and the next paragraph show evidence of (ii).

+\begin{rem} In the proof of the following cases, in order to preserve integrality, we allow rescalings of the affine structure on $B$ (or $\check B$).
+This means that we rescale all polytopes of $\mathcal P$ (or $\check {\mathcal P}$) by a factor of $N \in \N$. \end{rem}